stfc-sciml/DifferentialConv2d/README.md

 and `dilation=1`.
 If you need
 this extension, please contact us.

-### Experiments
+## Experiments

 If you wish to reproduce our experiments, please follow these steps:

-1. Copy all the files and folders from `experiments/` to the directory including `diff_conv2d/` (such as the root of this repo).
+1. Move all the files and folders from `experiments/` to the directory including `diff_conv2d/` (such as the root of this repo).
 2. Install dependencies for experiments: